StAT Alumni

 PROJECT TOPIC: Legislative Advocacy in Child Health (LACH)

-WHERE ARE THEY NOW: Dr. Rachel S Bensen, MD is a doctor primarily located in Palo Alto, CA, with other offices in Stanford, CA and Palo Alto, CA. She has 12 years of experience.
-Their specialties include Pediatric Gastroenterology
+WHERE ARE THEY NOW: Dr. Rachel S Bensen, MD is a doctor speacializing in Pediatric Gastroenterology and a clinical associate professor primarily located in Palo Alto, CA, with other offices in Stanford, CA and Palo Alto, CA. She has 15 years of experience.

 WHERE ARE THEY NOW: Dr. Peoples loves working with children, and believes strongly in the whole child approach at COPA – not only supporting a child¹s medical needs but also stringently advocating for healthy emotional and intellectual development.
 He works very closely with families to shape the plan of care for their children.
 Additionally, Dr. Peoples has been an ardent advocate of health care access for all children, leading health and developmental outreach programs for over 15 years.